Here2ServeU/express-t2s-collection/README.md

 ## Remote Backend Setup

-To securely manage state files per version, we use **Terraform remote backends (S3 + DynamoDB)**.
-Each version has its own isolated backend for collaborative provisioning.

-### Steps:
+To enable collaborative and secure Terraform state management, each version uses an **S3 backend with DynamoDB locking**:

-1. Manually create:
+1. Manually create or bootstrap:
    - S3 bucket: `t2s-terraform-state`
    - DynamoDB table: `t2s-terraform-lock`
-   - You define your variables on the terraform.tfvars file

-2. Add the following to `terraform/backend/backend.tf` for each version:
+2. Add this to `terraform/backend/backend.tf` for the version:

 ```hcl
 terraform {